- Describe the evolutionary history of seed plants

 Seeds and Pollen as an Evolutionary Adaptation to Dry Land

-Bryophyte and fern spores are haploid cells dependent on moisture for rapid development of multicellular gametophytes.
-In the seed plants, the female gametophyte consists of just a few cells: the egg and some supportive cells, including the endosperm-producing cell that will support the growth of the embryo.
-After fertilization of the egg, the diploid zygote produces an embryo that will grow into the sporophyte when the seed germinates.
-Storage tissue to sustain growth of the embryo and a protective coat give seeds their superior evolutionary advantage.
-Several layers of hardened tissue prevent desiccation, and free the embryo from the need for a constant supply of water.
+Unlike bryophyte and fern spores (which are haploid cells dependent on moisture for rapid development of gametophytes), seeds contain a diploid embryo that will germinate into a sporophyte.
+Storage tissue to sustain growth and a protective coat give seeds their superior evolutionary advantage.
+Several layers of hardened tissue prevent desiccation, and free reproduction from the need for a constant supply of water.
 Furthermore, seeds remain in a state of dormancy—induced by desiccation and the hormone abscisic acid—until conditions for growth become favorable.
 Whether blown by the wind, floating on water, or carried away by animals, seeds are scattered in an expanding geographic range, thus avoiding competition with the parent plant.

-Pollen grains (Figure 3)are male gametophytes containing just a few cells and are distributed by wind, water, or an animal pollinator.
-The whole structure is protected from desiccation and can reach the female organs without depending on water.
-After reaching a female gametophyte, the pollen grain grows a tube that will deliver a male nucleus to the egg cell.
-The sperm of modern gymnosperms and all angiosperms lack flagella, but in cycads, Ginkgo, and other primitive gymnosperms, the sperm are still motile, and use flagella to swim to the female gamete; however, they are delivered to the female gametophyte enclosed in a pollen grain.
-The pollen grows or is taken into a fertilization chamber, where the motile sperm are released and swim a short distance to an egg.
+Pollen grains (Figure 3) are male gametophytes and are carried by wind, water, or a pollinator.
+The whole structure is protected from desiccation and can reach the female organs without dependence on water.
+Male gametes reach female gametophyte and the egg cell gamete though a pollen tube: an extension of a cell within the pollen grain.
+The sperm of modern gymnosperms lack flagella, but in cycads and the Gingko, the sperm still possess flagella that allow them to swim down the pollen tube to the female gamete; however, they are enclosed in a pollen grain.

 Evolution of Angiosperms

-The roughly 200 million years between the appearance of the gymnosperms and the flowering plants gives us some appreciation for the evolutionary experimentation that ultimately produced flowers and fruit.
+Undisputed fossil records place the massive appearance and diversification of angiosperms in the middle to late Mesozoic era.
 Angiosperms (“seed in a vessel”) produce a flower containing male and/or female reproductive structures.
-Fossil evidence (Figure 4) indicates that flowering plants first appeared about 125 million years ago in the Lower Cretaceous (late in the Mesozoic era), and were rapidly diversifying by about 100 million years ago in the Middle Cretaceous.
+Fossil evidence (Figure 4) indicates that flowering plants first appeared in the Lower Cretaceous, about 125 million years ago, and were rapidly diversifying by the Middle Cretaceous, about 100 million years ago.
 Earlier traces of angiosperms are scarce.
 Fossilized pollen recovered from Jurassic geological material has been attributed to angiosperms.
 A few early Cretaceous rocks show clear imprints of leaves resembling angiosperm leaves.
 By the mid-Cretaceous, a staggering number of diverse flowering plants crowd the fossil record.
-The same geological period is also marked by the appearance of many modern groups of insects, suggesting that pollinating insects played a key role in the evolution of flowering plants.
+The same geological period is also marked by the appearance of many modern groups of insects, including pollinating insects that played a key role in ecology and the evolution of flowering plants.

-New data in comparative genomics and paleobotany (the study of ancient plants) have shed some light on the evolution of angiosperms.
-Although the angiosperms appeared after the gymnosperms, they are probably not derived from gymnosperm ancestors.
-Instead, the angiosperms form a sister clade (a species and its descendents) that developed in parallel with the gymnosperms.
+Although several hypotheses have been offered to explain this sudden profusion and variety of flowering plants, none have garnered the consensus of paleobotanists (scientists who study ancient plants).
+New data in comparative genomics and paleobotany have, however, shed some light on the evolution of angiosperms.
+Rather than being derived from gymnosperms, angiosperms form a sister clade (a species and its descendents) that developed in parallel with the gymnosperms.
 The two innovative structures of flowers and fruit represent an improved reproductive strategy that served to protect the embryo, while increasing genetic variability and range.
-There is no current consensus on the origin of the angiosperms.
-Paleobotanists debate whether angiosperms evolved from small woody bushes, or were related to the ancestors of tropical grasses.
-Both views draw support from cladistics, and the so-called woody magnoliid hypothesis—which proposes that the early ancestors of angiosperms were shrubs like modern magnolia—also offers molecular biological evidence.
+Paleobotanists debate whether angiosperms evolved from small woody bushes, or were basal angiosperms related to tropical grasses.
+Both views draw support from cladistics studies, and the so-called woody magnoliid hypothesis—which proposes that the early ancestors of angiosperms were shrubs—also offers molecular biological evidence.

 The most primitive living angiosperm is considered to be Amborella trichopoda, a small plant native to the rainforest of New Caledonia, an island in the South Pacific.
 Analysis of the genome of A. trichopoda has shown that it is related to all existing flowering plants and belongs to the oldest confirmed branch of the angiosperm family tree.
-The nuclear genome shows evidence of an ancient whole-genome duplication.
-The mitochondrial genome is large and multichromosomal, containing elements from the mitochondrial genomes of several other species, including algae and a moss.
-A few other angiosperm groups, called basal angiosperms, are viewed as having ancestral traits because they branched off early from the phylogenetic tree.
+A few other angiosperm groups called basal angiosperms, are viewed as primitive because they branched off early from the phylogenetic tree.
 Most modern angiosperms are classified as either monocots or eudicots, based on the structure of their leaves and embryos.
-Basal angiosperms, such as water lilies, are considered more ancestral in nature because they share morphological traits with both monocots and eudicots.
+Basal angiosperms, such as water lilies, are considered more primitive because they share morphological traits with both monocots and eudicots.

 Flowers and Fruits as an Evolutionary Adaptation

 Angiosperms produce their gametes in separate organs, which are usually housed in a flower.
 Both fertilization and embryo development take place inside an anatomical structure that provides a stable system of sexual reproduction largely sheltered from environmental fluctuations.
-With about 300,000 species, flowering plants are the most diverse phylum on Earth after insects, which number about 1,200,000 species.
-Flowers come in a bewildering array of sizes, shapes, colors, smells, and arrangements.
+Flowering plants are the most diverse phylum on Earth after insects; flowers come in a bewildering array of sizes, shapes, colors, smells, and arrangements.
 Most flowers have a mutualistic pollinator, with the distinctive features of flowers reflecting the nature of the pollination agent.
 The relationship between pollinator and flower characteristics is one of the great examples of coevolution.

 Following fertilization of the egg, the ovule grows into a seed.
 The surrounding tissues of the ovary thicken, developing into a fruit that will protect the seed and often ensure its dispersal over a wide geographic range.
-Not all fruits develop completely from an ovary; such “false fruits” or pseudocarps, develop from tissues adjacent to the ovary.
+Not all fruits develop from an ovary; such structures are “false fruits.”
 Like flowers, fruit can vary tremendously in appearance, size, smell, and taste.
-Tomatoes, green peppers, corn, and avocados are all examples of fruits.
-Along with pollen and seeds, fruits also act as agents of dispersal.
+Tomatoes, walnut shells and avocados are all examples of fruit.
+As with pollen and seeds, fruits also act as agents of dispersal.
 Some may be carried away by the wind.
 Many attract animals that will eat the fruit and pass the seeds through their digestive systems, then deposit the seeds in another location.
 Cockleburs are covered with stiff, hooked spines that can hook into fur (or clothing) and hitch a ride on an animal for long distances.
 The cockleburs that clung to the velvet trousers of an enterprising Swiss hiker, George de Mestral, inspired his invention of the loop and hook fastener he named Velcro.